Family Counseling Services in Brighton and Plymouth, MI.

 Family therapy is at the core of McCaskill Family Services.

 Your family is struggling to get along.
 This is not at all how you imagined things would be and everything you have tried does not seem to work to get things back on track.
-Parental conflict, separation or divorce has caused the foundation of your family’s foundation to crumble.
+Parental conflict, separation or divorce has caused your family’s foundation to crumble.
 Differences in parenting styles with your partner, strong-willed child(ren) or behavior problems, are causing tension and frustration in the home.
 Perhaps you are trying to balance work and caring for your elderly parent(s) at the same time.

 Each day you try to improve your situation, but each night you go to bed exhausted and hopeless that things will ever get better.
 In fact, you see them worsening by the minute and wonder where things are headed or if you can even get through it.